1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1999 Wide AM FS-901 Penny Value

-Recent sales data shows MS66 RD examples trading around $250 wholesale, while MS67 RD specimens command $800 according to CDN pricing.
-The pinnacle grade of MS68 RD has achieved remarkable prices, with multiple examples selling between $4,000 and $4,583 at major auctions.
+Recent sales data from CDN (Coin Dealer Newsletter) pricing shows MS66 RD examples trading around $250 at the wholesale level, while MS67 RD specimens command approximately $800.
+The pinnacle MS68 RD grade has achieved prices between $4,000 and $4,583 at major auctions, with the record $4,583 sale recorded at Heritage Auctions in January 2020.

 1999 Wide AM FS-901 Penny (RD) Price/Grade Chart